oktadev/okta-blog/_source/_posts/2020-09-16-ant-design-react-app.md

 npm i dotenv@8.2.0
 ```

 After `dotenv` is completed you can add a new file to your root directory called `.env`.
-Add the following code to it.  `REACT_APP_OKTA_URL_BASE` is the same that you use to log in to create your application.  `REACT_APP_OKTA_CLIENTID` is the ClientId that you obtained after creating your application on Okta’s developer console.
+Add the following code to it.  `REACT_APP_OKTA_URL_BASE` is the same that you use to log in to create your application.  `REACT_APP_OKTA_CLIENTID` is the ClientId that you obtained after creating your application on Okta's developer console.

 ```json
 REACT_APP_OKTA_CLIENTID={yourClientId}